ialmani/EVE/Documentation/User.md

 This page will tell you all about what we do and what we are about and gives a nice description of the different services that are offered.

 #### Resources
 This is where you will be viewing the bulk of the content available to you if you do not sign up.
-Once on the resources page, you can look at different topics and their associated card where you can click the headline to access a more detailed version of it.
+This dropdown menu will give you the option to view articles, videos, and events that are available.
+Clicking on one of these links will take you to another page with more information.

 #### Contact Us
 This page is where you can find more information about getting in contact with EVE staff and have your questions answered by the customer service outlets.